Zion-Holdings/zion.app/README.md

 If you don't have network connectivity, run `./offline-dev.sh` to start a minimal offline server until you can reinstall the packages.

+Refer to the more detailed [Blank Screen Troubleshooting Guide](docs/BLANK_SCREEN_FIX_GUIDE.md) for additional steps and diagnostics if the issue persists.

 ### Self-Maintenance Automation
 The project includes several automations that help it heal itself and stay up to date: